The key to becoming a sought-after screenwriter? Great storytelling. A screenplay is a simple story complexly told. The richness is in the execution.

-Writer and theatrical improviser Brett Wean shares how the art of improv can help screenwriters productively begin revising their scripts.
+Writer and improviser Brett Wean provides an exercise based around the Dogme 95 movement of limitations to help screenwriters improve their scripts.

 Characters are engines that drive ideas into a story.
 Each of the major character types plays a specific role in that process.
 Michael Tabb highlights THE MENTOR.

 Screenwriter William Martell explains how sometimes it's more dramatic to have a character do absolutely nothing in a scene.
 Inaction can speak volumes.